nttgin/BGPalerter/docs/research.md

     filter = (message) => {
         /* Pre-filtering.
 This filtering is blocking since it happens synchronously.
          * Make this filtering as tight as possible without involving external resources
-         * (e.g. do NOT do database or API call here).
+         * (e.g., do NOT do database or API call here).
 For example base your filtering
          * on the properties of the BGP message received */ return message.type === 'announcement';
     };